HarrisonMS/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach loops through every item in the object or array and applies something that we difine to every element

+.map returns a new array changing the items according to our funciton that we use

 2. What is the difference between a function and a method?

+methods are like functions that can be performed on objects.

 3. What is closure?

+closure is like essentially a nested function we nest so you can acces say global scope from inside a function. closure makes it possible to declare objects in global scope then call on them in our functions

 4. Describe the four rules of the 'this' keyword.

+the four rules are window binding implicit bindi

+* 1. Window binding is when the this keyword is used in global scope
+* 2. implicit bindign is when you call a funciton with this. precending it
+* 3. new binding is when you use the new keyword to call/apply a constructors properties to a new variable
+* 4. explicit binding uses .call and .apply method

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? extends tells us where to look i.e points to the parent class we want to extend atrributes from super applies or gives us acces to those attributes.

 ## Project Set up